pejczykjr/Conscious_racer/README.md

 `1.
 Replace pictures' paths to your own.`

-    -   Class GameObject, lines 24-30.
+    -   Class GameObject, lines 46-52.
-    -   Class Handler, line 20.
+    -   Class Handler, line 32-34.
+    -   Class Menu, line 69.

 `2.
 Set time of the game you want to spend on it.`

-    -   Class Hud, line 12.
+    -   Class Hud, line 19.

 `3.
 Set FPS you want to play at.`

-    - Class Game, line 19.
+    - Class Game, line 37.

+`4.
+Set time after enemies speeds up.`

+    - Class Spawn, line 91.

 ## Project requirements/steps
 - [x] Creation of images